Social commerce strategies: from browsing to buying on social media

 Beauty brand - Facebook Live

-A cosmetics brand used Facebook Live for weekly makeup tutorials with direct product sales.
+A cosmetics brand used Facebook Live for weekly makeup tutorials, featuring direct product sales.
 Their live sessions generated an average of €5,000 per broadcast.

-These successes demonstrate that social commerce works for various sectors, provided you use the right platform-specific approach.
+These successes demonstrate that social commerce works across various sectors, provided the right platform-specific approach is adopted.

-Ready to get started with social commerce?
+Ready to start with social commerce?
 Follow this phased approach:

 Phase 1: Foundation (Month 1-2)